bloominstituteoftechnology/Arrays/README.md

 ### Stretch Goals

-1. Reimplement your Dynamic Array using a linked list instead of a contiguous array (or if you used a linked list in the first place, use a contiguous array).
+1. Re-implement your Dynamic Array using a linked list instead of a contiguous array (or if you used a linked list in the first place, use a contiguous array).
 How does the time complexity of each operation change as a result of swapping out the underlying data structure?

 2. How would we go about making our dynamic array be able to handle multiple types in a single instance?
 Hint: we'll probably want to make use of [C unions](https://www.tutorialspoint.com/cprogramming/c_unions.htm) for this.
 Think about how you might do this and then implement it!